 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 If someone asks me if I can replicate a recipe, I get excited about the challenge and take it seriously.
 This recipe is an amazing replica of Starbucks banana bread.
-I challenge you to make this recipe and see if you can tell the difference between this version and an original store-bought slice of Starbucks banana bread.
+I challenge you to make this banana bread and see if you can tell the difference between this version and an original store-bought slice of Starbucks banana bread.

 This banana nut bread tastes just like Starbucks banana bread recipe.